diogofriggo/learning_manim/README.md

 # Learning manim

-manim is the mathematical animation library developed by Grant Sanderson (author of the youtube channel called [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw))
+Manim is a mathematical animation library developed by Grant Sanderson (author of the youtube channel called [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw))

 This repo contains some of my attempts at producing manim animations!